 The next step that owners and developers can take is to use strong passwords to prevent account takeovers.
 If possible, you should use a unique password for each account.

-This can be a time-consuming task, but it will pay off in the end.
+This task can be time-consuming, but it will pay off in the end.
 If that is not possible, try using different characters and numbers as much as possible.

-You may want to consider using a program like KeePass or LastPass to keep track of your passwords and minimize the amount of typing you need to do to log into a website.
+You may want to consider using a program like KeePass or LastPass to keep track of your passwords and minimize the typing you need to log into a website.

 It is a significant step in the process of preventing bugs from occurring on your site, but many owners and developers forget to do this until after their site is live.

-Also, bugs often only show up when there are actual users on the site, and you may not realize that your software is having problems until it's too late.
-For these reasons, this step should be done as early in the development process as possible for the best results.
+Also, bugs often only show up when actual users are on the site, and you may not realize that your software is having problems until it’s too late.
+This step should be done as early in the development process as possible for the best results.